RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Approach

 The full training objective is:

-$\mathcal{L}_{\mathrm{kge}}$ is the standard negative-sampling KGE loss.
+$\mathcal{L}_{\mathrm{kge}}$ is the standard negative-sampling KGE loss, and $\lambda_d \geq 0$ weights distillation.
+There is no ranking-loss term: Diff-Rerank is a parameter-free inference rule that receives no gradients and introduces no trainable parameters.
 The distillation term transfers the retriever's soft predictions into the denoiser via temperature-scaled KL divergence over a candidate subset $\mathcal{C}$ containing the positive entity, random negatives, and KGE hard negatives:

-where $p_D(e)$ is the denoiser's softmax distribution over $\mathcal{C}$ at the same temperature $\tau$.
-By using the retriever's soft rankings as supervision targets, distillation transfers the retriever's candidate-ordering knowledge into the denoiser \emph{before} shortlist-level discrimination begins, so the denoiser starts from a probability mass already concentrated on plausible candidates rather than a uniform prior.
-An optional margin-based ranking term $\mathcal{L}_{\mathrm{rank}} = \max(0, m - (s^+ - s^-))$ provides an additional margin signal.
-The retriever is frozen after a warm-up phase so that the teacher distribution is stationary when distillation begins, and sensitivity analysis (Section~\ref{sec:sensitivity}) confirms that earlier freezing strictly improves denoiser convergence.
+where $p_T$ and $p_D$ are the temperature-$\tau$ distributions of the retriever (teacher) and denoiser (student) over $\mathcal{C}$, and $f_{\theta_{\mathrm{den}}}(e)$ denotes the denoiser's output logit for entity $e$.
+Here $\mathcal{C}$ is the 64-candidate distillation pool, distinct from the hard inference support $\mathcal{C}_K(q)$ in Eq.~\ref{eq:shortlist}.
+By using the retriever's soft rankings as supervision targets, distillation seeds the denoiser with a concentrated prior over plausible candidates before shortlist-level discrimination begins.
+The retriever is frozen after a warm-up phase so that the teacher distribution is stationary when distillation begins.